A Better Blogging Recipe

 You may want to focus on a smaller, more unique niche, i.e. How to Collaborate With Brands as a Social Influencer, Best Budgeting Apps for Single Moms, or Email Marketing Copywriting Strategies to Grow Your Business…you get the drift.

-However, with that being said you want to write about something that has a lot of interest attached to it as well.
+However, with that being said you want to write about something that has a lot of interest and appeal attached to it as well.

 A niche that is too unique and doesn’t have a lot of competition will be a tough sell.
 (There are always exceptions)